Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/Key-Recovery-UMD-CTF-2024.md

 [Challenge Files](https://github.com/Connor-McCartney/CTF_Files/tree/main/2024/UMD%20CTF/Key%20Recovery)

-So, this is our corrupted key to recover:
+So, this is our corrupted RSA private key we need to fix:

 ```
 -----BEGIN PRIVATE KEY-----